 3. Company Details

 Since the implementation of the Companies Act 2006, a limited company can be set up with a sole director.
-You may still decide to appoint a company secretary, as well as additional directors.
+Appointing a secretary or additional directors is still an option, if you want or need to.

 You will need to provide Companies House with the residential address of each director, and can now use a ‘service address’ if you would prefer your details to be kept off the public register.